aravindps817/Auto-Completer/README.md

-(onSelect)  | On mouse click function and close button event | (onSelect)="yourFunction($event)" (onEmpty)  | returns search string on change event of no result condition | (onEmpty)="yourFunction($event)" Placeholder  | placeholder for search box| [placeHolder]=" place holder values" completerOptions  | pass as input for configuration | [completerOptions] ="yourOptions" httpOpticompleterOptionsons.size  | maximum size of search return (optional) | completerOptions.size = '20' completerOptions.contextField | field to be shown on search field on mousedown event completerOptions.filterFields | filter for the output  | completerOptions.filterFields = 'firstindex | secondIndex' completerOptions.formatString | format for the output  | completerOptions.formatString = 'firstindex | secondIndex'
+(onSelect)  | On mouse click function and close button event | (onSelect)="yourFunction($event)" (onEmpty)  | returns search string on change event of no result condition | (onEmpty)="yourFunction($event)" Placeholder  | placeholder for search box| [placeHolder]=" place holder values" isError | Highlighting search field on setting true and default stage on setting false | isError]="isError" completerOptions  | pass as input for configuration | [completerOptions] ="yourOptions" completerOptionsons.size  | maximum size of search return (optional) | completerOptions.size = '20' completerOptions.contextField | field to be shown on search field on mousedown event completerOptions.filterFields | filter for the output  | completerOptions.filterFields = 'firstindex | secondIndex' completerOptions.formatString | format for the output  | completerOptions.formatString = 'firstindex | secondIndex'